AlanChiou/bazel-android-app-example/README.md

 # bazel-android-app-example
- A template for a Android app
+ A template for an Android app